Wiki · Individual Player · Last reviewed June 25, 2026

 Jason Wei

-Jason Wei is an AI researcher associated with chain-of-thought prompting, instruction tuning, emergent abilities in large language models, OpenAI's o1 reasoning-model work, browsing-agent evaluation, and Meta Superintelligence Labs.
+Jason Wei is an AI researcher whose public work helped define chain-of-thought prompting, instruction tuning, emergent abilities in large language models, reasoning-model safety work, factuality evaluation, browsing-agent benchmarks, and the current vocabulary around verification as a driver of AI progress.

 Snapshot